josstei/JoStVIM/README.md

 ## JoStVIM - Fast setup, faster coding

 JoStVIM is a tailored Vim/Neovim configuration that boosts productivity for developers across languages and stacks.
-It brings together a rich set of plugins, sensible defaults, custom mappings, and a ready-to-use project structure.
-Designed for general development workflows and flexible enough for specialized needs.
+It brings together a rich set of plugins, sensible defaults, custom mappings, an intuitive dashboard, and much more.

 ---